Types of Magic Mushrooms: Species & How to Identify Them

 Grassland Species

 These grow from rich soil in fields, meadows, and pastures rather than directly on dung or wood.
-The best-known is the liberty cap (Psilocybe semilanceata)—one of the most recognizable wild mushrooms in the world, especially across Europe.
+The best-known is the liberty cap (Psilocybe semilanceata)—one of the most recognizable wild mushrooms in the world, especially across Europe, identified by its distinctive pointed, nippled conical cap.

 Related Genera: Panaeolus

 Not every psilocybin mushroom is a Psilocybe.
-The genus Panaeolus includes species like Panaeolus cyanescens (the "Blue Meanie"), a tropical grassland mushroom distinguished from Psilocybe by its black spore print—a good reminder that spore color is a key identification feature.
+The genus Panaeolus includes species like Panaeolus cyanescens (the “Blue Meanie”), a tropical grassland mushroom distinguished from Psilocybe by its black spore print—a perfect example of how spore color alone can move a mushroom into a different genus.

 Despite their differences, these species share some recognizable traits: most produce purple-brown spore prints (with exceptions like Panaeolus), and nearly all bruise blue where handled—a reaction linked to their chemistry.
-Learning to read these shared features, alongside habitat, is central to telling the many types apart.
-To go deeper on the spores themselves, see our guide to what psilocybin spores are.
+Learning to read these shared features, alongside habitat and morphology, is central to telling the many types apart.
+To go deeper on the spores themselves, see our guide to what psilocybin spores are, or browse the full lineup in our cubensis strain guides.

 Frequently Asked Questions